 3 Steps To Increase Conversion

 Ever gone window shopping?
 Of course you have – we all have.
 Well this is a part of the consumer journey.
 In eCommerce terms this is often referred to as the customer journey.

-Window shopping is fun whether offline or online, its all the same with the exception of being that during the ecommerce consumer journey, customers are able to touch the product.
+Window shopping is fun whether offline or online, its all the same with the exception that during the ecommerce consumer journey, customers can’t touch the product.

 However, window shopping can give us ideas and it can encourage us to revisit a certain store at a later date.
 This consumer journey has paused only to resume another day.
 Again its the same online with the ecommerce customer journey.

 The key difference between online and offline is that prospects go through something that’s known in RL as a sale funnel but online its referred to as a conversion funnel.
 So what is the difference in customer journey between the sale funnel and conversion funnel?

 The eCommerce Consumer Journey?

 From the top to the bottom of the funnel, consumers go on a journey that starts with their initial interaction with a brand and – hopefully – ends with a purchase.